JoshKain/FE-project-NC-NEWS/README.md

 # Using northcoders-news

-Once running you will be able to filter articles by topics using the navigation bar to Topics and move into separate Topics, and then entering any article by clicking on the article's card to open up it's own page.
-Once there, you will be able to vote, post a comment and vote on other users comments.
-To log in simply click on the log in button and choose which user you would like to be logged in as.
+Once running you will be able to filter articles by Time created, comment count votes, in ascending or descending order.
+YOu may move around using the navigation bar to Topics and move into Login, and then entering any article by clicking on the article's card to open up it's own page.
+Once there, you will be able to vote, post a comment and vote on other users comments and delete a specific users articles and comments.
+To log in simply click on the login button and choose which user you would like to be logged in as.

-jessjelly weegembump happyamy2016 grumpy19 tickle122 cooljmessy

 Back-End API